How to Estimate the Cost of a SaaS

 Here, the maximum of 1,604 is over five times larger than the absolute minimum of 296!

-The advantage here is that when we get done with the estimate, we can say that it’s definitely not gonna be less than 300 hours for this part and it’s almost definitely not gonna be more than 1,600 hours.
+The advantage here is that when we get done with the estimate, we can say that it’s definitely not going to be less than 300 hours for this part and it almost certainly will not be more than 1,600 hours.
 And, this is the important part:

 How many hours it takes to build a SaaS system website